What is Thanksgiving? Why is it on a Thursday? What the hellfire is a candied yam?

 You might get lucky and hit a house that celebrates other regional fare: tamales, gumbo, venison, pho, hummus, biryani.

-Eat-acting may not be such a bad idea.
+Skipping less-than-wonderful menu items isn’t such a bad idea.
 The Calorie Control Council estimates that a Thanksgiving meal contains over 3,000 calories.
 That’s without booze.

 If in the burbs, jump on the chance to participate in a sport on that manicured lawn.
 Touch football (not that kind, the American one) is popular because everyone can play.
 Rules can vary, depending on the age and level of ruthless competition.
 Be prepared by skimming the rules here.